XMM-Newton Observations of Three Interacting Luminous Infrared Galaxies: Introduction

-In this paper we attempt to use the association between AGN activity, starbursts, mergers, and, by extension, large IR luminosity, to search for dual AGN.
-We also study the X-ray/IR relationships to better understand the current star formation rate due to interaction processes in LIRGs.
-In \textsection\ref{sec: samp}, we describe our sample selection and discuss the systems we examined in detail. \textsection\ref{sec: reduction} presents image and spectral analysis as well as the luminosities we obtain. \textsection\ref{sec: disc} compares our data to existing IR/X-ray relations and discusses our prospectives on dual AGN detection.
+In this paper we use the association between AGN activity, starbursts, mergers, and, by extension, large IR luminosity, to search for dual AGN.
+We also investigate how well our data are fit by a starbursting population alone.
+In \textsection\ref{sec: samp}, we describe our sample selection and discuss the systems we examined in detail. \textsection\ref{sec: reduction} presents image and spectral analysis as well as the luminosities we find. \textsection\ref{sec: disc} compares our data to existing IR/X-ray relations and discusses our prospectives on dual AGN detection.
 Finally, we conclude in \textsection\ref{sec: conclusion}.